Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 ReMoods has been styling lots of Joplin elements, and all of them are helpful to you.
 Some of the effects are highly rely on the Joplin built-in settings and third-party plugins to get work, so you may need to follow the below guides to get 100% of what ReMoods Theme brings to you!

+Let's follow the below step one by one!

 ## Change The Joplin Built-in Theme

 **ReMoods needs to run with the Joplin built-in Dark theme.
 Otherwise, it might cause some of the colors abnormal:**